MUbarak123-56/DSI-SRP/README.md

 formed datasets on 2016/17, 2017/18 and 2018/19 seasons were created.
 Then, bar charts, scatter plots, box plots and interactive dashboards were built to show how different variables interrelate with each other as well as how the players’ FPL points differed based on positions.
-A dashboard that shows players' progression over time can be seen on Tableau [here](https://public.tableau.com/app/profile/mubarak.ganiyu/viz/FPLanalysis2016-2021/FPLPoints201617)
+A dashboard that shows players' progression over time from 2016 to 2021 can be seen on Tableau [here](https://public.tableau.com/app/profile/mubarak.ganiyu/viz/FPLanalysis2016-2021/FPLPoints201617)

 #### Modeling